 Publications

-The ECORRA Trial investigators are currently conducting multiple reviews alongside Phase 1 of the ECORRA Trial, and look forward to sharing the findings in 2025.
+Phase 1 of the ECORRA Trial is currently being analysed and we look forward to sharing the findings with you soon.

 Activities and Impacts